kristofhracza/hacking-procedure/Reconnaissance/web.md

 ```

 # Wfuzz
-Wfuzz is a tool designed for bruteforcing Web Applications, it can be used for finding resources not linked directories, servlets, scripts, etc.
+Wfuzz is a tool designed for brute-forcing Web Applications, it can be used for finding resources not linked directories, servlets, scripts, etc.

 ## Bruteforce internal port (SSRF)
 This was written for a HTB machine.